pixa-pics/pixa-pics.github.io/README.md

 ### 4) Preserving yourself as your own hero
 It is useful in the field of the protection of the private sphere and the online-self, in the field of drawing and image editing, also in the creation of so-called "intelligent" NFTs as well as in the artistic field quite simply.
 Meanwhile, also between the search and identification of missing persons and the anonymization and copyleft (un-copyright) of visual subjects...
 A real tool for the creation of "artistic situations being safer than safe".

-## B) Tomorrow is knocking!
+## B) :thinking: Tomorrow is knocking!

 Pixa.Pics stands in favor of the freedom of expression, communication, education; **respect for the privacy of citizens and civil rights in general**.
 We defend the free flow of ideas, knowledge and culture as the software is completely free and open-source.

 ![](https://raw.githubusercontent.com/pixa-pics/pixa-pics.github.io/main/src/images/screenshots/SCREENSHOTS_GRID_pngquant.png)